 This ‘childhood deficit’ is enormously important in “attachment theory” which I studied as a therapist and is currently the predominant model of understanding life-long mental health.
 Somehow we need to have ‘good enough’ or ’secure’ attachment to our parents when young in order to feel good about ourselves.
-Otherwise we are bedevilled by issues through our lives.
+Otherwise, we are bedevilled by issues throughout our lives.

 It hit me like a gentle shaft of moonlight (it’s never a thunderbolt in this receptive state) that, from a Buddhist point of view, this fixation on a secure and good enough family is, in fact, a problematic delusion.

 We build a lifetime’s defences against this sense of faultiness

 According to Buddhism, one of the four marks of existence is disappointment.
 There is no relative relationship that is not inherently disappointing.
 No blissful union with the mother, no perfectly happy infant.
 You only have to look at a newborn baby to see how quickly they shift from full-contentment to furious disappointment within seconds.

 Every external relationship with another – even with near-perfect mothers – is seamed through with creeping disappointment.
 But as infants and grown-ups, we are not allowed to accept this fact.
 Instead, we feel a lack.
 We feel shame.